 Will I be cold?

 The average temperature in Antarctica is around -10 degrees Celsius so, yes, you may be cold at times!
-All guests, however, are given a complimentary polar parka on arrival which is super warm and provides great protection from the elements.
-In my experience you can expect some clear, sunny days so it can at times feel much milder.
+All guests, however, are given a complimentary Polar parka on arrival which is super warm and provides great protection from the elements.
+In my experience you can expect some clear, sunny days so it can at times feel much milder - particularly around the Antarctic Peninsula, where temperatures often hover around freezing or slightly higher in the summer months.

 Will I get seasick?

 The Drake Passage can be choppy, and the crossing takes approximately two days.
 However, when you arrive at the Antarctic Peninsula, the sea is usually much calmer.
-If you are susceptible then opt for a central cabin on a lower floor.
-All expedition ships are built for polar waters and are fitted with stabilisers to ensure as smooth a voyage as possible.
-Silversea and Ponant offer 24-hour room service and live streaming of the onboard lectures to your room to ensure you don’t miss out if you’re feeling unwell.
+If you are susceptible then opt for a central cabin on a lower floor, and taking sea sickness medication will help you through the time on the Drake Passage if you are not taking a fly-cruise.
+All expedition ships are built for Polar waters and are fitted with stabilisers to ensure as smooth a voyage as possible.

 Where do we depart from?